-Our work with porpoises and other species of whale gives us the chance to work with many other research programmes.
+Our work with porpoises and other marine mammals gives us the chance to work with many other research programmes.
 For example:

-- diet and contaminant studies performed at Wageningen Marine Research,
+- Wageningen Marine Research with diet and contaminant studies

-- furthermore, there is a continuous exchange of information concerning wildlife disease with the Dutch Wildlife Health Centre (DWHC).
+- The Dutch Wildlife Health Centre (DWHC) for a continuous exchange of information concerning wildlife disease

-The National Stranding Network is partly made up of:
+The National Stranding Network collects and reports all stranded animals and is partly made up of:

-- and ‘A Seal’, who report and collect stranded sea creatures.
+- ‘A Seal’, who report and collect stranded sea creatures.

 Plastic waste is a major environmental problem; both in magnitude and in complexity, with effective solutions inherently interdisciplinary.
 Our researchers are part of the Utrecht Plastic Sources, Sinks and Solutions (UPlasticS3) network.
 This network is a unique combination of scientists with all expertises required to investigate the sources and sinks of plastic pollution.
 For more information regarding this network: https://www.uu.nl/en/research/sustainability/uplastics3

-Our research permits close collaboration with similar programmes at European universities, such as the Universities of Liege and Hannover (TiHO) as well as the British Stranding Network; the Scottish Marine Animal Stranding Scheme in Inverness and the Cetacean Stranding Investigation Programme in London.
-Belgium, Germany, England and Scotland all have a North Sea coastline; sea creatures do not recognise country borders and, therefore, a coordinated effort to conserve the North Sea porpoise population is essential.
+Our research permits close collaboration with similar programmes at European universities, such as the Universities of Liege and Hannover (TiHO) as well as the British Stranding Networks; the Scottish Marine Animal Stranding Scheme in Inverness and Glasgow and the Cetacean Stranding Investigation Programme in London.
+Belgium, Germany, Northern France, England and Scotland all have a North Sea coastline; marine mammals do not recognise country borders and, therefore, a coordinated effort to conserve the North Sea and Wadden Sea marine mammal populations is essential.